Ōgi logo Ōgi

 Promoted Pawn

-Promoted Pawn movement
+Promoted Pawn movements

 Promoted Pawn